MachineLemonade/docs/v0.10/ee-overview.md

 Astronomer makes it easy to run, monitor, and scale [Apache Airflow](https://github.com/apache/airflow) deployments in our cloud or yours.
 Source code is made available for the benefit of customers.

 If you'd like to see the platform in action, [start a free trial on our SaaS service, Astronomer Cloud](https://astronomer.io/trial) and run through our [getting started guide](https://www.astronomer.io/docs/getting-started/).
-This is a good first step, even if you're ultimately interested in running Astronomer in your own Kubernetes cluster.
+This is a good first step, even if you're ultimately interested in running Astronomer Enterprise in your own Kubernetes cluster.

-Astronomer Enterprise allows you to run the Astronomer platform within your own Kubernetes cluster.

 ## Architecture